mscappini/Tz.Net/README.md

 namespace Tz.Net.Demo
 {
-	public async void Foo()
+	public class Foo
 	{
+		public async void Bar()
+		{
 			// Seed a wallet with mnemonic, email, and password. var wallet = new Wallet(15WordMnemonic, Email, Password);

 			// Activates a wallet.
 			var activationResult = await wallet.Activate("<your activation code>");

 			// Get the wallet balance.
 			var balance = await wallet.GetBalance();

 			// Send 2 tezzies from sending "from" address to recipient "to" address. var transferOpResult = await wallet.Transfer(from: "tz1...", to: "tz1...", amount: 2, fee: 0);
 		}
 	}
+}
 ```

 See the tests project for more examples.

+**NOTE:** The default connection is made to a locally running node at `http://localhost:8732`.
+Whatever node version is listening there will be on what network these calls are made (e.g. alphanet/zeronet/betanet).

 ## Testing